TrackPilot

 Validation before write

-Field values, users, and tags are validated client-side before any write — with “did you mean” suggestions for unknowns.
+Field values, users, and tags are validated client-side before any write — with “did you mean” suggestions, and required fields surfaced up front.

 Secure token storage